 Get your drugs checked for fentanyl.

 Drug checking services give people who use drugs life-saving information about the drug they intend to use, like whether it contains fentanyl.
 Drug checking services are available at supervised consumption and overdose prevention sites across the province.

-Use low doses of drugs.
-Test a small amount first.
+Test a small amount of a substance first.
 If you haven’t taken a drug before or have taken a break from using drugs, your tolerance will be low.

 Learn the signs of an overdose.

 A person could be having an overdose if: